I hope you enjoy reading this blog post.

 Some drivers may mistakenly use hazard driving lights in scenarios where they are not appropriate, leading to potential confusion or dangers on the road.

 For example, it is not advisable to use hazard lights as an excuse for illegal parking, such as stopping quickly in a non-parking zone to dash into a store.
-This can mislead other drivers and does not excuse the illegal action.
-Similarly, turning on hazard lights while driving in bad weather is counterproductive.

 When needing to slow down to exit the highway, particularly in cases of car trouble, using hazard lights can also be problematic.
 It removes the ability to signal specific intentions like changing lanes or turning, making it difficult for other drivers to ascertain your next move.